LemuelBenitez/LemuelBenitez/README.md

 - 🔭 I’m currently working on **Self Development and Expansion of my Technical Expertise**

-- 🌱 I’m currently learning **Redux**
+- 🌱 I’m continuously expanding on my **FullStack skills and learning upto date technology**

-- 👯 I’m looking to collaborate on **Any project that is challenging or has a positive impact on others.**
+- 👯 I’m looking to collaborate on **Any project that is challenging or provides me with the opportunity to network & collaborate with others.**

-- 🤝 I’m looking for help with **Nothing at the moment, but I am always open to critique or advice. 👀**

 - 💬 Ask me about **React, Redux, Spring or SpringBoot**